wellrestedphp/wellrested/docs/source/uri-templates-advanced.rst

 Path Components
 ^^^^^^^^^^^^^^^

-To matching a path componenent, include a slash ``/`` at the beginning of the variable expression.
+To match a path component, include a slash ``/`` at the beginning of the variable expression.
 This instructs the template to match the variable if it:

 - Begins with ``/``
 - Contains only unreserved and percent-encoded characters

 You may also use the explode (``*``) modifier to match a variable number of path components and provide them as an array.
-When using the exlode (``*``) modifier to match paths components, the ``/`` character serves as the delimiter instead of a comma.
+When using the explode (``*``) modifier to match paths components, the ``/`` character serves as the delimiter instead of a comma.

 .. list-table:: Matching path components
     :header-rows: 1